IQExotic/SM-Portfolio/README.md

 # Marketing Manager Portfolio

+You can preview the website [here](https://felxprinz.me/smportfolio "Preview the Website")

 This site is a portfolio for Marketing Managers (it can also be used as a portfolio for other professions). *Please note that I am not primarily a frontend developer; I created this website as a fun project.*

 ## Usage Guidelines